Corporate governance statement

 Each year AMP issues a corporate governance statement.
 The statement sets out the corporate governance framework adopted by the board and outlines AMP's governance arrangements over the last financial year.
 The 2020 corporate governance statement forms part of the AMP 2020 annual reporting suite of documents.

 The AMP Limited Board charter adopted by the board of directors of AMP outlines the roles and responsibilities of the board of directors and the management team and operates in conjunction with the AMP constitution and relevant laws.

 The current AMP Limited constitution was adopted by shareholders on 10 May 2012.
 The constitution outlines the rules for governing the company, including provisions dealing with the roles of the board of directors and shareholders.

 Members annual outcomes assessments

-As trustee of the Super Directions and Wealth Personal Superannuation and Pension Funds, every year we’re required to assess the performance of the super and retirement products we oversee, to make sure they continue to promote members’ financial interests.
+As trustee of the AMP Super Fund and Wealth Personal Superannuation and Pension Fund, every year we’re required to assess the performance of the super and retirement products we oversee, to make sure they continue to promote members’ financial interests.

 Our product determination is what we produce, to show the results of our assessment and must be provided for each superannuation product offered.

-To view the product determinations for the Super Directions Funds – click here
+To view the product determinations for the AMP Super Fund (previously the Super Directions Fund) – click here

 To view the product determinations for the North Funds – click here